pfldy2850/py-mcp-naver/README.md

   -e NAVER_CLIENT_SECRET=<YOUR NAVER CLIENT SECRET>
 ```

-Install it to Claude Desktop with (uv):
+Install it to Claude Desktop with:
 ```sh
 pip install mcp-naver